June Almeida was born in Glasgow, Scotland in 1930, and died in 2007 – long before COVID-19, took our lives by storm.

-In fact, she was the first person who succeeded in photographing the virus that causes rubella.
-Even more relevant today, she was the first person to identify a new class of virus: the coronavirus.
+In fact, she was the first person who succeeded in photographing the virus that causes rubella and was the first person to identify a new class of virus: the coronavirus.

 During those years, the scientific community was dealing with a big challenge.
 How do you take a photo of a virus, something so small that it couldn’t be seen, even with the best microscopes of the time?